 It doesn’t matter if you publish your book through print on demand or traditional publishing, you will always have to market your book in order for it to be successful.
-Sure, traditional publishers will promote your book more than print on demand publishers, but you shouldn’t leave all of the marketing work to the publisher.
-A publisher will appreciate the time and effort you put into marketing your book and you will increase your sales — making your publisher and you happy.
+Sure, traditional publishers will promote your book more than print on demand publishers, but a publisher appreciates the time and effort you put into marketing your book, and it increases your chances of acceptance.

-Based on the information above, Jane’s target audience might include parents (single and married), grandparents, daycare providers, bookstores and grocery stores.
+Based on the information above, your target audience might include parents (single and married), grandparents, daycare providers, bookstores and grocery stores.

-So what does Jane tell her potential customers and publisher about her book that makes it different from all the others?
+So what do you tell them about your book that makes it different from all the others?

 1. Cooking Fun With Kids provides healthy recipes for your child and you.

 2. (Author’s name), (title of competitor’s book), fails to provide simple and easy recipes.
-Furthermore, (author’s name) doesn’t provide meals that are quick to prepare with your kids.
-Cooking Fun With Kids not only provides you with meals that you can quickly prepare with your kids, but it also provides you with meals that are simple and easy to prepare.
+Furthermore, (author’s name) does not provide meals that are quick to prepare with your kids.
+Cooking Fun With Kids not only provides you with meals that you can quickly prepare with your kids, but it also presents meals that are simple and easy to prepare.

 3. Over (number) recipes in Cooking Fun With Kids calls for simple ingredients that won’t cost you a lot at the grocery store.

 4. Cooking Fun With Kids includes recipes you and your kids can make from a can.